LindelaniMKH/PyScript-To-Do-List/README.md

-☑️ To-Do List (PyScript Experiment) ✅
+# ☑️ To-Do List (PyScript Experiment) ✅

-This is a simple to-do list web app built with PyScript , HTML, and CSS.
+This is a simple to-do list web app built with PyScript ( an open source framework that makes it possible to Python within the browser)
+, HTML, and CSS.
 The project is experimental and serves as a way to explore how Python can run directly in the browser using PyScript.
 ____________________________________________________________________________________________________________________________________________
-✨ Features
+# ✨ Features

 Add tasks via input form